dials/dials/doc/sphinx/advanced_tutorial2.rst

 The first "real" task in any DIALS processing will be the spot finding.
 Here we request multiple processors to speed up the spot-finding (:samp:`nproc=4`).
+It takes a little while because we are finding spots on every image in the dataset.
+This reflects the modular philosophy of the DIALS toolkit and will enable us to do global refinement later on.

 ::